 Everything we do at Wheeldon Trees Farm is designed to have minimum impact on the environment.
-For example, we use local produce in our homecooked Guest Meals, in fact, some of the ingredients such as butter, we make ourselves on the farm.
+For example, we use local produce in our home cooked Guest Meals.
+In fact, some of the ingredients such as butter, we even make ourselves on the farm.

-In our Laundry Room you’ll find two washing machines and a tumble dryer.
-We use eco-friendly wash balls (less detergent) and dryer balls (less drying time and less fluff) and have washing powder if the stains are a little more stubborn…
+In our Laundry Room, you’ll find two washing machines and a tumble dryer.
+We use eco-friendly wash balls (less detergent) and dryer balls (less drying time and less fluff) and have washing powder if the stains are a little more stubborn.

 You can dry your clothes in the fresh Derbyshire air on the rotary dryer – you will love the fresh scent on your washing, although we realise this isn’t always possible and there’s a tumble dryer in the laundry for those very, very rare occasions when it’s too cold, wet or windy !!